Reporting process and resources

 Employees, students, or community members may consult with the Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM) at TitleIX@nau.edu or 928-523-5434 concerning any reports of possible sexual misconduct issues.
 Faculty and staff employees must report all disclosures using the Sexual Misconduct Incident Report.

 If you are approached by a student, faculty or staff employee, affiliate, or other person who believes that sexual harassment, assault, or violence has occurred, you should provide the person with the following information:

-- Refer students to the appropriate resources.
+- Refer students or employees to the appropriate resources.

 - Explain that retaliation or retribution of ANY kind taken against an individual as a result of that person filing a complaint, requesting information, cooperating in an investigation, or otherwise participating in these reporting procedures is strictly prohibited.

-- Explain that the student can:
+- Explain that the impacted party may:

 - Speak with confidential resources, such as Counseling Services for students at 928-523-2261 or Employee Assistance and Wellness for faculty or staff employees at 928-523-1552.
 These offices may explain options in a confidential manner.
 The students or employees can use these services even if they do not wish to file a formal complaint.

 - File a criminal complaint.
 Impacted parties may pursue criminal charges by contacting NAUPD at 911.